platogo/cordova-plugin-usercentrics/README.md

 # cordova-plugin-usercentrics

-This plugin implements usercentric features for cordova.
+This plugin implements usercentrics features for cordova.

 ## how to install